Protection Paladin Tank Easy Mode — Battle for Azeroth (BfA) 8.1

 Effective self-healing from Light of the Protector is essential, as a big heal can turn the tide, while a small heal will be useless and put the spell on cooldown.
 If you are slowly getting low on health, you can reliably wait until you drop down to 30-50% remaining health before casting it to maximize the heal.
-If the boss has abilities that deal burst damage, try to time it right after a big attack has hit, so your health goes right back instantly.
+If the boss has abilities that deal burst damage, try to either time it to heal you up before the hit if you are not full health, or time it right after a big attack has hit, so your health goes right back instantly.
 Light of the Protector being on the global cooldown complicates timing your heal perfectly, so do not use it too late.

 8. Cooldown Usage for Protection Paladins